yurimarx/iris-geocoder/README.md

 - Body: raw
 - Body text: One Memorial Drive, Cambridge, MA (or any another address you want)

-6. **For Geocoding a Lat/Long point:** Go to your Postman (or other similar REST client) and config the request like this and click send to see the results:
+7. **For Geocoding a Lat/Long point:** Go to your Postman (or other similar REST client) and config the request like this and click send to see the results:

 ![Geocoding a Lat/Long point](https://github.com/yurimarx/iris-geocoder/raw/main/reverse.png "Geocoding a Lat/Long point")

 - Method: GET
 - URL: http://localhost:52773/iris-geocoder/reverse?Lat=42.36261323029149&Long=-71.08003151970848

+# Configure your Google account to use google functions
+To use http://localhost:52773/iris-geocoder/forward or http://localhost:52773/iris-geocoder/reverse you must have a Google account and have a payment plan active and configured.
+So you can generate your Google API Key and put it inside Dockerfile line 31:

+ENV GOOGLE_API_KEY=YOUR-API-KEY-HERE

+See detailed instructions on: https://developers.google.com/maps/get-started

 # Credits
 This application used geocoder project